rajarshi1902/rajarshi1902/README.md

 ## Hey there, I'm [Rajarshi](rajarshi.super.site)! 👋

 - I'm a data scientist, economist, and part-time designer.
 - I'm big time into the world of fintech and venture capital.
-I'm also exploring the Web3 world, esp the DeFi space.
+I'm also exploring Web3 , esp the DeFi space.
 If you have any opportunites / ideas, please reach out.
 - If you need help with your data, some business/finance analytics, or just need a good laugh, I'm your guy.

 What I do